 HOW LONG DOES IT TAKE TO BAKE CHICKEN BREASTS?

-Cooking time for chicken always depends on the size of the chicken breasts.
-In this recipe, chicken will bake for 20 minutes, covered, at 375˚F; then you will remove the cover and continue to bake for 15 minutes, or until chicken is done.
+- Cooking time for chicken always depends on the size of the chicken breasts.
+In this recipe, the chicken breasts will bake for 20 minutes, covered, at 375˚F; then you will remove the cover and continue to bake for 15 minutes or until the chicken is done.

-Optionally, the last 2 minutes I suggest to remove the chicken from the oven and scoop out a bit of the sauce into a small cup.
+- Optionally, in the last 2 minutes, I suggest removing the chicken from the oven and scooping out a bit of the sauce into a small cup.
 Mix cornstarch into the sauce to make a slurry.
-Stir the slurry back into the baking dish; pop back in the oven for 1 to 2 more minutes, or until sauce is thickened.
+Stir the slurry back into the baking dish; pop it back in the oven for 1 to 2 more minutes, or until the sauce is thickened.